18 Jan Intervision session for advanced PhD students

 affiliation: Ghent University

 PhD students often experience particular challenges in the process of analyzing their qualitative data and writing chapters/papers about these analyses.
 This seminar entails an intervision between PhD students who are at a more advanced stage of their research.
-The workshop expects PhD’s to discuss these challenges among each other under guidance of two experts in qualitative data-analysis.
+The workshop expects PhD’s to discuss these challenges among each other under guidance of two experts in qualitative research.
 Although this seminar focuses on the process of writing and qualitative data-analysis, given the nature of qualitative research, it is possible that a discussion on these issues leads into other aspects of a qualitative research, such as the development of research questions, data-collection and ethics.

 This seminar is intended for PhD students who are at an advanced stage of their research, and should have already collected and analyzed (a substantial part of their) data.